decredcommunity/outreach/pr-materials-march-2020.md

 For most technology projects - especially those that are not VC-funded - finding the funds to fuel development is extremely difficult.
 This is even harder in a yet-to-be proven space like blockchain and crypto.
 Decred stands apart as a project that is self-funded, meaning anyone who joins the community buys into a system that reinvests in its own development.

-Decred returns 10% of every block reward to the treasury.
+Decred returns 10% of every block reward to the Treasury.
 The project was kickstarted by a team of developers that took compensation via a small premine, and included a system that continually funds itself.
 This mechanism provides additional runway in continuity while other projects die on the vine.
 Decred is committed to a self-funding Treasury, which is a testament to the community's dedication to building a store of value for generations to come.

 ### Privacy: A Balanced Approach